 On June 9, at noon, members of the community will peacefully gather at Plaza Park to commemorate the anniversary of the Pulse Nightclub shooting and to discuss how gun violence affects people of minorities such as the LGBTQ+ community.
 The intent is to bring people together and encourage people to get educated and involved with the issue that is gun violence in America.
 The event will be hosted by the National Association of Students Against Gun Violence.
-People will gather to have an educated discussion about how gun violence affects people of minorities.
+People will gather to have an educated discussion about how gun violence affects people of minorities and how to improve gun detection.

 Tuesday, June 12, 2018 marks the 2-year anniversary of the Pulse Nightclub shooting in which 49 people were killed and 53 were injured.
 People of the LGBTQ+ community were specifically targeted in this shooting, and they continue to be victims of gun violence to this day.
 This is why citizens of Ventura will gather to talk about gun violence and its effect on minority communities.